 - Relatively affordable used prices due to depreciation

-Many owners who avoided major issues found the Monterey to be a comfortable and capable family vehicle4.
+Many owners who avoided major issues found the Monterey to be a comfortable and capable family vehicle[4].
 However, the potential for expensive repairs, particularly with the 2004 model, means that careful consideration and thorough inspection are crucial when considering a used Mercury Monterey.

 Conclusion: Proceed with Caution